Iyeleon/zindi_geoai_runway_detection/README.md

 - Cloud Cover and Atmospheric Conditions: The model struggles with images that have significant cloud cover or haze, which can obscure runways.
 Clouds introduce noise in segmentation results, sometimes leading to false positives or negatives.
 While cloud masks were applied to mitigate this, they were not always effective in fully eliminating the impact of cloud-covered regions.
-Complex Backgrounds and Water Bodies:

-- Runways located near water bodies, rivers, or roads sometimes lead to confusion.
-Although the model incorporates non-RGB bands like NDWI, distinguishing between certain water patterns and runways remains challenging.
-Further enhancement of the input feature set or use of additional bands could help improve differentiation in these scenarios.
+- Complex Backgrounds and Water Bodies: Runways located near water bodies, rivers, or roads sometimes lead to confusion.
+Although the model incorporates non-RGB, distinguishing between certain water patterns and runways remains challenging.
+Further post-processing includes masking out water and clouds areas.
+Enhancement of the input feature set or use of additional bands could help improve differentiation in these scenarios.

 - Resolution Limitations: The 10m resolution from Sentinel-2 is adequate but not ideal for extremely fine-grained segmentation.
 Higher-resolution imagery could potentially yield better results, especially for smaller or less distinct runways.
 The use of 10m data may also contribute to boundary blurring around runways, affecting the accuracy of pixel-level segmentation.

 - Computational Resource Constraints:
 Transformer-based models like Segformer can be computationally intensive.
 For larger datasets or higher resolutions, the model may face memory and processing limitations, especially on GPUs with restricted VRAM.
 During training, memory management and batch size adjustments were essential to avoid out-of-memory errors, which could impact training efficiency.

 - Dataset Limitations: Since the dataset assumes that all runways in the year of observation are active, there could be inaccuracies if certain runways were inactive but still visible in the imagery.
 This limitation introduces potential false positives in the classification task.
-Future Directions

 To address these limitations, potential future improvements could include: